codeafridi/CopilotKey-Linux/README.md

 ---

-That’s it. you can launch anything.
+Thats it. you can launch anything.
 At last run the file again ```./install.sh ```

 ---

-## 📦 Requirements
+## Requirements

 - Linux (X11 session)
 - Python 3